EmreKadirTiren/dnd-websie/content/2. Session Journals/Solesticea Campaign (Sol)/Sol Sessies/Sol 1.md

 ## What Worked

 - **Teamwork and Cooperation**: The adventure highlights the importance of teamwork and cooperation among the group of adventurers.
 They work together to overcome challenges and achieve their goals.
-- **Understanding and Empathy**: [[Arsan]] demonstrates understanding and empathy towards Sebastian, showing compassion for his situation and helping him despite not being directly related to her quest.
+- **Understanding and Empathy**: [[Arsan]] demonstrates understanding and empathy towards [[Sebastian]], showing compassion for his situation and helping him despite not being directly related to her quest.
 - **Consequences of Actions**: [[Dan]]'s impulsive actions, such as killing the kobold, have consequences within the story.
 This serves as a reminder of how individual actions can impact the group and the world around them.
 - **Problem-Solving and Adaptability**: The adventurers encounter various obstacles throughout their journey, requiring them to think critically and adapt their strategies to overcome them.
 - **Communication and Negotiation**: Negotiating with [[Snip]] and attempting to find a peaceful resolution with the kobold leader showcase the importance of communication and negotiation skills in resolving conflicts.
-- **Acceptance and Inclusion**: Despite their differences, the group accepts Sebastian and helps him, emphasizing the importance of acceptance and inclusion regardless of background or circumstances.
+- **Acceptance and Inclusion**: Despite their differences, the group accepts [[Sebastian]] and helps him, emphasizing the importance of acceptance and inclusion regardless of background or circumstances.
-- **Responsibility and Duty**: [[Arsan]] takes on the responsibility of helping Sebastian, even though it's not directly related to her main quest, highlighting a sense of duty towards those in need.
+- **Responsibility and Duty**: [[Arsan]] takes on the responsibility of helping [[Sebastian]], even though it's not directly related to her main quest, highlighting a sense of duty towards those in need.
 - **Resourcefulness**: The adventurers demonstrate resourcefulness by finding alternative solutions to problems, such as [[Flappie]] discussing joining the rogue guild with [[Snip]] as a potential solution to their situation.

 ## Session Note